IceMoonMagic/DiscordVCLogger/README.md

 ### HoyoLab
 ___Abandoned___ due to taking more work to maintain than it is worth (thanks Hoyoverse).
-It'll likely be removed once daily check-in completely stops working, as it seems like the only working part remaining.
+I may try to keep it working, but it may be dropped at any point and completely removed if everything stops working.

 Allows automatically redeeming [HoyoLab Daily Check-In](https://genshin-impact.fandom.com/wiki/HoYoLAB_Community_Daily_Check-In) and redeeming [Gift Codes](https://genshin.hoyoverse.com/en/gift).
 (Note: Links here are specific to Genshin Impact, but functionality should be present for Honkai Impact 3rd and Honkai Star Rail as well)

-Users can register their cookies using the `/genshin config cookeis`.
+Users can register their cookies using the `/genshin config cookies`.
 This will present them with a modal that for them to insert their `account_id` and `cookie_token` from [HoyoLab](https://www.hoyolab.com/).
 The other necessary cookies are automatically created. the cookies are encrypted before being stored.